camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/07-install-camunda-bpm.html.md

 ---

-In this section, we explain how the camunda-ibm-websphere-ear module can be installed using the WebShere Integrated Solutions Console.
+In this section, we explain how the camunda-ibm-websphere-ear module can be installed using the WebSphere Integrated Solutions Console.

 1. Navigate to the Enterprise Applications page using the navigation path **Applications** / **Application Types** / **WebSphere enterprise applications**.
 2. Click the **"Install"** Button.